CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Intriguingly, Burrowbard and his warrior companion, Ulfric Warwinter, embarked on their journey ahead of your group, mounted on horses, and claimed they needed to arrive early to "attend to certain matters."

-Your expedition has seen you trekking through the past few days, tracing the well-trodden path along the Crimson Road, venturing eastward from Reddwall.
-As of late, you've taken a turn eastward onto the Trident Trail.
+Your expedition has seen you trekking through the past few days, tracing the well-trodden path along the Crimson Road, venturing south-westward from Reddwall.
+As of late, you've taken a turn westward onto the Trident Trail.
 Thus far, your journey has been relatively uneventful, though this terrain is notorious for its perils.
 Bandits and outlaws are known to lurk along these very trails, making vigilance and caution imperative.
 ```

 Before delving further into the adventure, take a few moments to engage the players in the following activities: